 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02") in order to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under previous GAAP.
 ASU 2016-02 requires that a lessee should recognize a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for leases with a term greater than 12 months.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those periods, using a modified retrospective approach and early adoption is permitted.
-We are currently in the process of evaluating the impact of ASU 2016-02 on our consolidated financial statements.
+We are currently assessing the impact of the adoption of this principle on our consolidated financial statements.
+We have reviewed the requirements under the new standard, but have not yet quantified its effect on our consolidated financial statements upon adoption, or assessed its impact on our related disclosures or our internal controls over financial reporting.
+We anticipate adopting this ASU on January 1, 2019.